 What is the difference between GCSE and IGCSE?

-The Distance Learning Centre offers a selection of GCSE courses including Law, Maths, Psychology, Sociology and Religious Studies.
-Here you can find more information on GCSE courses.
+The Distance Learning Centre offers a selection of GCSE courses including English Literature, Maths, Psychology and Sociology.
+You can find more information on our GCSE courses Page.

-The Distance Learning Centre offers a large variety of IGCSEs from Business to English Literature.
-Here is the full list of IGCSE courses we provide.
+The Distance Learning Centre offers a large variety of IGCSEs including English Language, Maths and Science as well as languages such as French, Spanish and German.
+Here is the full list of IGCSE courses provided.

-Most universities accept IGCSEs as they have been accredited by Ofqual.
-Those who don’t are down to personal preference so we'd recommend researching, though if Oxford and Cambridge accept them, it's safe to assume most will.
-You can find a list of Universities that do accept IGCSEs here.
+Most universities and companies accept IGCSEs as they have been accredited by Ofqual.
+Any that don’t will be down to personal preference so it’s always worth checking with whoever you intend to apply to, although if Oxford and Cambridge accept them, it's safe to assume most will.

-Here at The Distance Learning Centre, we are dedicated to making education accessible for all.
-We offer a range of IGCSE and GCSE courses so whichever qualification you choose; we have something for you.
+Distance Learning Centre is dedicated to making education accessible for all and we offer a range of IGCSE and GCSE courses so whichever qualification you choose; we have something for you.